2022 - Troy Hunt

-Dr. Hoepers has been general manager of CERT.br, which is maintained by the non-profit Brazilian Network Information Center (NIC.br) since 1999.
+Dr. Cristine Hoepers, Ph.D., is the general manager of CERT.br, the Brazilian national Computer Emergency Response Team.
+Dr. Hoepers has been general manager of CERT.br, which is maintained by the non-profit Brazilian Network Information Center (NIC.br), since 1999.
 Her work in incident management, Internet best practices development, and information security training has reduced online abuse in Brazil and across Latin America, and increased Internet resilience.
-From 2005 to 2013, she led the technical coordination of anti-spam efforts in Brazil, with a focus on minimizing the abuse of open proxies and open relays, as well as reducing direct delivery via botnets.
-Dr. Hoepers also researches the use of honeypot technology to better understand attackers’ tools and behavior.
-She earned her Ph.D. in applied computing at the National Institute for Space Research in São José dos Campos, SP, Brazil.

 2019 - Dave Piscitello